 Under normal body circumstances, blood glucose levels are tightly controlled by insulin, a hormone produced by the beta cells of the pancreas.
 Whenever there is an elevation of blood sugar, for example after a meal, the pancreas releases insulin which helps in depositing circulating glucose into the liver and muscles, thus normalizing blood glucose level.
 Related: Bitter Gourd – Natural extract for blood glucose reduction

-But the good news is rather than being a victim of the disease; we can completely reverse the situation and accept it as a wake-up call to make all the necessary changes in our lifestyle, eating healthy.
+But as we come more into the details of the broad aspect of India is the diabetes capital of world, we also have positive news. the good news is rather than being a victim of the disease; we can completely reverse the situation and accept it as a wake-up call to make all the necessary changes in our lifestyle, eating healthy.
 Early detection and timely treatment is the golden rule to chain this beast.
 With timely intervention, change in lifestyle, and increased awareness the global epidemic of diabetes can be slowed down considerably if not eliminated.
 Also, it would help reduce the economic burden for both the patient as well as for India on a larger picture.

 It is being predicted that by the year 2030, Diabetes will be the 7th Largest Killer globally.
 It’s time you get yourself armed and defeat the demon called Diabetes.